 - salt and pepper

-I can never do anything with just a classic recipe and these tuna salad deviled eggs are no exception.
-I like the classic ingredients but let’s talk about how I upgrade the traditional tuna salad.
+I can never do anything just like the classic recipe and these tuna salad deviled eggs are no exception.

 - you can substitute the mayo with avocado or add mustard to the mayo in varying ratios.

 - celery adds crunch so try adding other things like nuts, seeds, raw onion, pickle chunks, olives, and dried fruit.